dd86k/sha3-d/README.md

 - SHAKE-128 plus XOFs (e.g., SHAKE-128/256)
 - SHAKE-256 plus XOFs (e.g., SHAKE-256/512)

+All are compatible with the HMAC structure template (std.digest.hmac).

 _A much faster alternative to keccack-tiny!_

 Compatible and tested with DMD, GDC, and LDC.